jayjun/rambo/README.md

 end
 ```

-This package bundles macOS, Linux and Windows binaries (x86-64 architecture
+Linux, macOS and Windows binaries are bundled (x86-64 architecture only).
+For
-only).
-For other environments, install the Rust compiler or Rambo won’t compile.
+other environments, install the Rust compiler or Rambo won’t compile.

 To remove unused binaries, set `:purge` to `true` in your configuration.